gerardgilliland/BirdingViaMicCNN/README.md

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.<br><br>

-this app BirdingViaMicCNN (Convolutional Neural Network) is currently standalone<br>
+This app BirdingViaMicCNN (Convolutional Neural Network) is currently standalone<br>
 I plan to integrate it into BirdingViaMic -- but I am not there yet.<br>
+I have 1133 species in the database but only 105 species trained in the model.<br>
+I have six short songs in \app\src\main\assets\Song\<br>
+Three are from training datbase and three are from verification/test.<br>
+You can add more unknown songs in the above Song folder.<br>
-this runs but can only handle short songs.<br>
+This runs but can only handle short songs.<br>